Overview of OPT

 OPT is recommended by ISS if eligibility requirements are met, and your Immigration Counselor will create a new I-20 reflecting the recommendation.
 Ultimately, however, OPT is authorized (or denied) by USCIS in the form of an Employment Authorization Document (EAD).

-ISS will contact you via email once a new I-20 has been created and is ready to pick up.
+ISS will contact you via email once a new I-20 is ready.
 ISS processing time will take a maximum of 10 business days, but you should wait for an email.
 The email will give you final instructions for assembling and sending your OPT application packet.

-Your final instructions for preparing and sending your OPT application packet to mail, as well as extremely important information to remember while you are on OPT are found OPT I-765 Mailing Instructions.
+If you decide to file by mail, final instructions for preparing and sending your OPT application packet, as well as extremely important information to remember while you are on OPT are found OPT I-765 Mailing Instructions.
 Please bookmark this page and/or download a PDF of the document and keep it with all your important documents.

 Do not delay in sending your application, as it is very time-sensitive.
 If using mail, ISS recommends you send your application packet via USPS and use tracking to monitor when your packet is received by USCIS.

-We highly recommend photocopying your complete application packet before you send it, and keep the photocopies for your records.
+We highly recommend photocopying your complete application packet before you mail it, and keep the photocopies for your records.
+This includes your printed and signed I-20: You will KEEP your original I-20 and include the photocopy in your application packet (if filing by mail).

 USCIS must receive your I-765 application: